The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning

 Sparse regression methods can infer the governing partial differential equations (PDEs) of dynamical systems by identifying the coefficients of a large library of candidate terms that best represent the training data \citep{rudy_data-driven_2017}.
+Given time-series data of state variables $\boldsymbol{u}(x,t)$, the approach seeks a sparse coefficient vector $\boldsymbol{\xi}$ such that the time derivative is well approximated by a linear combination of candidate non-linear terms:

-This is accomplished by using time series data of system variables and their derivatives to estimate a set of sparse coefficient vectors corresponding to different non-linear terms in the library.
-The library itself is constructed by generating all possible non-linear combinations of the input variables and their derivatives up to a specified order.
-In many practical cases, derivatives are not directly available from the data and must be approximated numerically, for example, using finite-difference schemes.
-The chosen numerical method and its order of accuracy can significantly influence the convergence and stability of the sparse regression process.
-The choice of how many terms to include in the library is crucial and can critically affect the performance of the sparse regression technique.
+where $\boldsymbol{\Theta}$ is a library matrix whose columns contain all candidate non-linear terms constructed from the state variables and their spatial derivatives up to a specified order.
+Because the derivatives appearing in $\boldsymbol{\Theta}$ are not always directly available from the data, they must often be approximated numerically, for example using finite-difference schemes.
+The accuracy of this approximation can significantly influence the convergence and stability of the sparse regression process.
+The choice of which terms to include in the library is similarly critical, as the library can grow rapidly for high-dimensional problems, increasing computational cost and the risk of spurious model selection.

-Where sparse regression differs from symbolic regression is in the principle of Pareto optimisation.
-The sparse regression process will seek to use the fewest number of terms possible while minimising the cost function.
-Sparse regression in this way is utilising an 'Occam's razor' approach, that the simplest model to match the training data is most probably the correct one.

-Recently, some packages have been developed for implementing sparse regression more quickly and easily for the discovery of underlying partial differential equations, namely PySINDy, based on the SINDy (sparse identification of non-linear dynamics) method \citep{kaptanoglu_pysindy_2022, brunton_machine_2023}.

-Of relevance to this review is also the PDE-net method from \citet{long_pde-net_2019}, which is notable for the ability to remove terms from the library during the training process, cutting down on required computations.

-The main advantage of the sparse regression technique, and equation discovery more generally, is the highly interpretable models that it produces, a stark contrast to the neural network approach.
-Due to this interpretability, it is also possible to use sparse regression as a means of informing theoretical work on the plasma closure, using the machine learning approach as a means of extracting some physical meaning out of complex nonlinear dynamics.
-An example of this process is present in the work of Alves and Fiuza, where they utilise the sparse regression method to obtain a hierarchy of models of different complexities, and can link these models to different physical approximations required to derive them. \citep{alves_data-driven_2022}

-Sparse regression, while able to produce highly interpretable models, does require some amount of prior knowledge of the system.
-The library of terms to be used by the method needs to be specifically defined, and can quickly become very large for high-dimensional problems, causing the method to require significant computation to complete.
-Due to the expanding term library, the number of terms must be reduced in many cases, necessitating a level of knowledge about which terms are most likely to be relevant to the problem.